 HFT 3457 Food and Beverage Control (3).
 Fundamentals of food and beverage cost controls in the hospitality industry.
-Prerequisite: HFT 3403.

-HFT 3503 Hospitality Marketing Strategy (3).
+HFT 3503 Hospitality Marketing Strategy - GL(3).
 Examines marketing principles, theories and concepts and the use of management principles and techniques of analysis, planning, implementation and control to maximize marketing effectiveness in hospitality organizations.
-Stresses marketing of services.

 HFT 3505 Hospitality Buyer Behavior (3).
 An analysis of influences on buyer and the process involved in their purchase of hospitality services and the implications for marketing/strategy design and execution.
-Prerequisites: HFT 3503 or equivalent.